Weak convergence rates of spectral Galerkin approximations for SPDEs with nonlinear diffusion coefficients: Introduction

 Strong convergence rates for (temporal, spatial, and noise) numerical approximations for SEEs of the form~\eqref{eq:SEE_intro} are well understood.
-Weak convergence rates for numerical approximations of SEEs of the form \eqref{eq:SEE_intro} have been investigated since about 11 years; see, e.g., \cite{s03, h03b, dd06, dp09, GeissertKovacsLarsson2009, kll11, Doersek2012, AnderssonLarsson2013, KovacsLarssonLindgren2013BIT, LindnerSchilling2013, Kruse2014_PhD_Thesis, Lindgren2012PhDThesis, Brehier2014, BrehierKopec2013, AnderssonKruseLarsson2013, Wang2013arXiv, WangGan2013WeakHeatAdditiveNoise, h10c, Debussche2011, Wang2014Weak}.
-Except for Debussche \& De Bouard~\cite{dd06}, Debussche~\cite{Debussche2011} and Andersson \& Larsson~\cite{AnderssonLarsson2013}, all of the above mentioned references assume, beside further assumptions, that the considered SEE is driven by additive noise.
-In Debussche \& De Bouard~\cite{dd06} weak convergence rates for the nonlinear Schr\"{o}dinger equation, whose dominant linear operator generates a group (see Section~2 in \cite{dd06}) instead of only a semigroup as in the general setting of the SEE~\eqref{eq:SEE_intro}, are analyzed.
-The method of proof in Debussche \& De Bouard~\cite{dd06} strongly exploits this property of the nonlinear Schr\"{o}dinger equation (see Section~5.2 in \cite{dd06}).
+Weak convergence rates for numerical approximations of SEEs of the form~\eqref{eq:SEE_intro} have been investigated for about two decades; cf., e.g., \cite{s03, h03b, dd06, dp09, GeissertKovacsLarsson2009, h10c, Debussche2011, kll11, Doersek2012, Lindgren2012PhDThesis, LindnerSchilling2013, KovacsLarssonLindgren2013BIT, WangGan2013WeakHeatAdditiveNoise, Kruse2014_PhD_Thesis, Brehier2014, Wang2014b, AnderssonKruseLarsson2016, AnderssonLarsson2016, BrehierKopec2016, Wang2016481}.
+Except for Debussche \& De Bouard~\cite{dd06}, Debussche~\cite{Debussche2011}, and Andersson \& Larsson~\cite{AnderssonLarsson2016}, all of the above mentioned references assume, beside further assumptions, that the considered SEE is driven by additive noise.
+In Debussche \& De Bouard~\cite{dd06} weak convergence rates for the nonlinear Schr\"{o}dinger equation, {which} dominant linear operator generates a group (see~\cite[Section~2]{dd06}) instead of only a semigroup as in the general setting of the SEE~\eqref{eq:SEE_intro}, are analyzed.
+The method of proof in Debussche \& De Bouard~\cite{dd06} strongly exploits this property of the nonlinear Schr\"{o}dinger equation (see~\cite[Section~5.2]{dd06}).
 Therefore, the method of proof in \cite{dd06} can, in general, not be used to establish weak convergence rates for the SEE~\eqref{eq:SEE_intro}.
-In Debussche's seminal article \cite{Debussche2011} (see also Andersson \& Larsson~\cite{AnderssonLarsson2013}), essentially sharp weak convergence rates for SEEs of the form \eqref{eq:SEE_intro} are established under the hypothesis that the second derivative of the diffusion coefficient $ B $ satisfies the smoothing property that there exists a real number $ L \in [0,\infty) $ such that for all $ x, v, w \in H $ it holds that\footnote{Assumption~\eqref{intro_eq:affine} above slighlty differs from the original assumption in \cite{Debussche2011} as we believe that there is a small typo in equation (2.5) in \cite{Debussche2011}; see inequality (4.3) in the proof of Lemma~4.5 in \cite{Debussche2011} for details.}
+In Debussche's seminal article \cite{Debussche2011} (see also Andersson \& Larsson~\cite{AnderssonLarsson2016}), essentially sharp weak convergence rates for SEEs of the form~\eqref{eq:SEE_intro} are established under the hypothesis that the second derivative of the diffusion coefficient $ B $ satisfies the smoothing property that there exists a real number $ L \in [0,\infty) $ such that for all $ x, v, w \in H $ it holds that\footnote{Assumption~\eqref{intro_eq:affine} above slightly differs from the original assumption in \cite{Debussche2011} as we believe that there is a small typo in equation (2.5) in \cite{Debussche2011}; see inequality (4.3) in the proof of Lemma~4.5 in \cite{Debussche2011} for details.}